 Approved by Faculty Board at its 745th meeting on March 13th, 2015 i.
-Law-135/136 Introduction to Legal Skills provides an introduction to skills required for the practice of law and success in law school, including academic integrity, case briefing, legal research, legal writing, interviewing, negotiation, drafting of documents, and client management, as well as an introduction to foundational knowledge related to the study of law, including the court structure and an introduction to professional responsibilities of lawyers.
+Law-135AB Introduction to Legal Skills provides an introduction to skills used by lawyers in law practice and for success in law school, including legal reasoning, predictive and persuasive legal writing, legal research, and advocacy.
+The course also provides an introduction to foundational knowledge related to the study of law, including the court structure, the lawyer-client relationship, and an introduction to the professional responsibilities of lawyers.

-Law-135/136 AB Introduction to Legal Skills (ILS), 4 credits, fall and winter terms (replaces First-Year Legal Foundations Program and Law-115/116/117/118 Introduction to Legal Research and extra time formerly timetabled with small section instructors for teaching skills)
+Law-135AB Introduction to Legal Skills (ILS), 4 credits, fall and winter terms (replaces First-Year Legal Foundations Program and Law-11\ Introduction to Legal Research and extra time formerly timetabled with small section instructors for teaching skills)

 ii.
-Law 135/136AB Introduction to Legal Skills should be scheduled to allow both plenary instruction and teaching in small tutorial groups populated by small sections, with no more than 24 classroom contact hours per term.
+Law-135AB Introduction to Legal Skills should be scheduled to allow both plenary instruction and teaching in small tutorial groups populated by small sections, with no more than 24 classroom contact hours per term.

 iii.
-Law-135/136AB Introduction to Legal Skills should require a minimum of six graded assignments over the course of the year, including a legal memorandum, a written factum, and an oral moot.
+Law-135AB Introduction to Legal Skills should require a minimum of six graded assignments over the course of the year, including a legal memorandum, a written factum, and an oral moot.
 Grading in the course will be subject to the mandatory grading distribution applicable to seminars and first-year small sections.